Illumination Education Program

 Learn about the making of each play!
 All students will be invited to ask questions during a post-show talk with the members of the cast.

 Join us for any regularly-scheduled Mainstage performance and pay just $19 per ticket!
-This group discount is available for all middle school, high school, or university groups of 10 or more students.
-For more information, please contact Hannah Spear, Artistic Associate, at firstname.lastname@example.org or 215.829.9002 x106.
+This group discount is available for all middle school, high school, and university groups of 10 or more students.
+To inquire about group tickets, please submit an online inquiry.
+Questions?
+Please contact Leah Brockman, Education & Artistic Associate, at firstname.lastname@example.org or 215.829.9002 x106.

 Header Photo: Paul L. Nolan, Sally Mercer, and Charles McMahon in Copenhagen (2018); Charlie DelMarcelle, Anthony Lawton, Jered McLenigan, and Brian Anthony Wilson in The Resistible Rise of Arturo Ui (2019); Anthony Lawton and Paul L. Nolan in The Craftsman (2017); and Bi Jean Ngo and Peter DeLaurier in The Tempest (2018).
 Photos by Mark Garvin.